-The Children Act 2004 places a statutory responsibility as follows:-

-Education and schools:- All people working in education and schools contribute to the safeguarding and promoting of children's welfare.
-All schools and further education institutions have a statutory duty to safeguard and promote the welfare of children.
-Consequently, staff in these establishments play an important part in safeguarding children from abuse and neglect by early identification of children who may be vulnerable or at risk of harm and by educating children, about managing risks and improving their resilience through the curriculum.
+The Children Act 2004 places a statutory responsibility as follows:- from abuse and neglect by early identification of children who may be vulnerable or at risk of harm and by educating children, about managing risks and improving their resilience through the curriculum.
 All schools and further education institutions should create and maintain a safe environment for children and young people, and should be able to manage situations where there are child welfare concerns.